freekrai/freekrai.github.io/_resume_positions/cato.md

  - Customer Support
 ---

-- Thought a twice a week course on ITIL fundamentals, instructing students on the fundamentals of tech support, customer service and helpdesks.
+- Taught a twice a week course on ITIL fundamentals, instructing students on the fundamentals of tech support, customer service and help desk management.